 - Homes for sale in Elmhurst

-The large Providence neighborhood of Elmhurst is mostly a residential area with more than 11,000 people living there.
 On the northwest edge of town, Elmhurst is where you’ll find reputable educational institutions like Providence College, the E-Cubed Academy, and Nathanael Greene Middle School.

 The local Fargnoli Park And Water Park is a great place to visit if you’re looking for an outdoor activity in the area.
-There are also many top-rated restaurants in Elmhurst including Los Andes, Mr. Lemon, El Eden, and The Abbey.
+There are also many top-rated restaurants in Elmhurst, including Los Andes, Mr. Lemon, El Eden, and The Abbey.

 - Population: 9,380